Open a Company in Hong Kong in 2026

 3. Copy of your residential address proof.

 Residential address proof can be a personal bank statement, utility bill or a phone bill which was issued within the past 3 months.
 You can fill up our application form using this link.
-After you have successfully placed your order, we will email you draft incorporation documents for review within 3 business hours.
+After you have successfully placed your order, we will email you draft incorporation documents for review.
 After you confirm the documents, we will submit to the government for registration.
-The certificate of incorporation will then be ready in 1 business day.
+The certificate of incorporation will then be ready as fast as in 1 business day.

 • They ask you to pay accounting and auditing fees upfront on day one of incorporation.